OpenC3/cosmos/docs.openc3.com/docs/configuration/interfaces.md

 ### HTTP Client Interface

 The HTTP client interface connects to a HTTP server to send commands and receive telemetry.
-This interface is used for interacting with existing standard web servers.
 This interface is commonly used with the [HttpAccessor](accessors#http-accessor) and [JsonAccessor](accessors#json-accessor).
-See the [openc3-cosmos-http-example](https://github.com/OpenC3/cosmos/tree/main/openc3-cosmos-init/plugins/packages/openc3-cosmos-http-example) for more information.
+See the [openc3-cosmos-http-example](https://github.com/OpenC3/cosmos/tree/main/examples/openc3-cosmos-http-example) for more information.

 | Parameter                   | Description                                                                             | Required | Default    |
 | --------------------------- | --------------------------------------------------------------------------------------- | -------- | ---------- |